Childcare Openings – Fall 2020

 - My Little Rascals has six openings for infants and a few for ages one and two.
 No preschool openings.
 (Note this is not My Little Rascals Too.)

-- Town and Country Early Learning Center in Southington – has openings for most ages birth to five with group size increase.
-Opened one classroom for K-5.
+- UPDATE 10/23: Town and Country Early Learning Center in Southington – has openings for most ages birth to five with group size increase.
+They will not be opening a classroom for K-5 for remote learning support.

 - Southington-Cheshire Community YMCA has several spots in both the three year old and four year old full day preschool.
 They have a few spaces left in the three year old Nursery School program which meets on T and TH from 9:00am-11:30am.
 The four year old program which meets MWF from 9:00am-11:30am/1:00pm is currently waitlisted.
 They are not licensed for infants and toddlers.

-- NEW: The Southington-Cheshire Community YMCA’s would like to provide parents an alternative childcare opportunity for all children who are choosing a virtual learning or distance learning format or for those districts outside of Southington or Cheshire that are currently in hybrid school models.
+- UPDATE 10/14: The Southington-Cheshire Community YMCA’s would like to provide parents an alternative childcare opportunity for all children who are choosing a virtual learning or distance learning format or for those districts outside of Southington or Cheshire that are currently in a remote or hybrid school model.
+Options are available if the Southington Public Schools switches to a hybrid or full remote model.
 Our Virtual Learning Academy is the perfect option for working parents!

 The Virtual Learning Academy will offer students their own quiet work space, equipped with WiFi, to complete their daily assignments.
 Our staff will be ready to assist students with any support, as well as provide them with “brain breaks” to add a little fun into their day!

 Children will also have the opportunity to enhance their learning through hands-on activities in a small group setting.
 The following subjects would be offered: physical education, STEM, Arts and Crafts.
 Both children and staff would be required to wear face masks and follow current COVID-19 protocols.
-The location of the Virtual Learning Academy will be 29 High St. Southington, CT.
+The location of the Virtual Learning Academy will be 29 High St. Southington, CT or in Southington Public School locations (TBD).

-This program requires a minimum number of students to operate.
-At this time, we are taking names of families who may have a need for this program and will be ready to begin Virtual Learning Academy once we reach our minimum number.
-If you would be interested in this opportunity, please contact Nicole Guerra, School Age Childcare Director, firstname.lastname@example.org or 860.426.9547.
+This program requires a minimum number of students to operate and pre-registration is required.
+If you would be interested in this opportunity, please contact Nicole Guerra, School Age Childcare Director, email@example.com or 860.426.9547.

 - Great Beginnings in Plainville – has a few openings for infant under 6 month, ages 1, 2, 3, 5 and school age.